FREE ITEM

 [PL 3]

 A conversion of the famous World War 2 Lee-Enfield No. 4 Mk1 originating in the United Kingdom during the 1970s.
-In the wastes, stocks of Canadian Enfield rifles were found during the early 22nd Century days and many more would be reproduced in workshops and a few dedicated production facilities in the North, being a cheap rifle to be made and easy to use.
-During the NEAF incursions in the Northern territories, a few stocks of the gun were captured from Canadian forces and militias, being used mostly by Northern Repatriates snipers as they are familiar with the firearm.
+In the wastes, stocks of Canadian Enfield rifles were found during the early 22nd Century, and many more would be reproduced in workshops and a few dedicated production facilities.
+Despite its age, the Enfield is a cheap rifle that is easy to use, which is likely the cause of its popularity in the North.
+During the NEAF incursions in the Northern territories, a few stocks of the gun were captured from Canadian forces and militias, being used mostly by Northern Repatriates snipers.

 SAFE AWARD: ONYX [UNATTAINABLE]